ONSdigital/census-fwmt-events/.github/pull_request_template.md

 # Issue Summary
+- Describe the issue -  brief summary
-- link to jira ticket/feature?
+- Link to issue in Jira

 # Proposed Changes
-- Describe what changes were made

-# Dependencies
-This library has dependencies, please confirm that they are not broken.
-Check to confirm that they still work.

-- [ ] JobService

-// What else goes in here????
+- Changes made to the code - brief summary

 # Checklist
 - [ ] Tests
-- [ ] Sensitive Data not being logged
+- [x] Sensitive Data not being logged
 - [ ] Documentation Updated ( where required)
+- [ ] Have you checked dependencies?

 # How it was tested
-- [X] Not tested
 - [ ] Unit tested
 - [ ] Ran the acceptance tests
 - [ ] Manually Tested
+- [X] Not tested - Don't merge.

 # Additional Info
 - How to demonstrate functionality
-- why it's not been tested?

 # Screenshots
+- Screen shot of Passed Unit/Acceptance Test